 8. Shop at the Original Bass Pro Shop

 The original Bass Pro Shop is the number one tourist destination in Missouri, attracting four million visitors a year.
 Not only is the Springfield location the very first, but it also the largest in the country.

 Touring Bass Pro Shops is another great rainy-day activity.
 In this case, numerous free activities are offered—organized children’s events, live animal exhibits, and an aquarium.

 On the main floor, there is a coffee shop overlooking an indoor gator pond.
 Other attractions are the NRA Museum and National Archery Hall of Fame.
-Guests typically explore the massive outdoor retailer for about two to three hours, sometimes more if they are an outdoor enthusiast.
+Guests typically explore the massive outdoor retailer for about two to three hours, sometimes more if they are outdoor enthusiasts.

 9. Fuel Up at Hurts Donuts

 Hurts Donuts considers themselves the rebel of all donut makers.
 The specialty donut shop chain claims that their donuts break all the rules with amped-up flavors and crazy concoctions.
 There are over 70 varieties to choose from.